Bsenzio/wamg/README.md

-# Bald B: Where Are My Veggies?
+# Bald B in Where Are My Veggies?
 A Playable Game of Life on the Nintendo Entertainment System (NES)